Idaho Health Insurance: 2022 Coverage Guide

 If you live in Idaho and are shopping for an individual or family plan this year, do it right by comparing prices with SmartFinancial.
 There are a few steps you should take before you choose a plan, and we’ll guide you through the process.
-Do remember that you may only enroll in a health plan during the open enrollment unless you are eligible for the Special Enrollment Period due to a qualifying event.
+Do remember that you may only enroll in a health plan during the open enrollment, which runs through August 15, 2021 and starts back up in November.
+Unless you are eligible for the Special Enrollment Period due to a qualifying event, you must enroll within these time frames.

 When Is Open Enrollment in Idaho?